THE CAMDEN SHOE SHOP & QUILT MUSEUM

 TOURS

-Programs available include Wilcox County Quilting History; Betty's Involvement In the Selma to Montgomery March; Lye Soap Making; Women of Gee's Bend Dolls; and more upon request.
-Hands on projects available for additional fee.
+Programs available include Wilcox County and Gee’s Bend Quilting History; Betty's Involvement In the Selma to Montgomery March; Lye Soap Making; Women of Gee's Bend Dolls; and more upon request.
+Hands on art projects are available for an additional fee.

 For more information regarding Programs: (334) 682-9878 or info@blackbelttreasures.com, include in subject "Betty Anderson Tour and Program Information"